-Gerald Chertavian is the Founder and CEO of Year Up, one of the nation’s largest youth workforce development programs.
+Gerald Chertavian is the Founder of Year Up, one of the nation’s largest and most effective youth workforce development programs.
 Chertavian was a successful technology entrepreneur and Wall Street banker, but it was through his many years as a Big Brother that he found his true calling.
 The young adults he met had immense talent, yet all too often they were stranded outside the economic mainstream.
 Chertavian saw that when given a fair chance, with challenging standards and high support, these young people could accomplish anything.

 “I thought it was so wrong that the opportunities David had access to in life could be limited by things like his ZIP code, the color of his skin, the bank balance of his mother, or the school system he attended.”

 In 2000, he dedicated his life and business expertise to closing the “Opportunity Divide”, and Year Up was born.
 Since then, Year Up has become one of the fastest growing non-profits in the nation and has been recognized by Fast Company and The Monitor Group as one of the top 25 organizations using business excellence to engineer social change.